 Used in conjunction with our pencil beam scanning technology, Cone Beam CT enables a more compact, faster and safer version of regular CT imaging.
 Through the use of a cone-shaped X-ray beam, the radiation dose, size of the scanner and time needed for scanning are all dramatically reduced, while the image accuracy is improved.
 The time needed for a full scan is typically under one minute and the radiation dose is up to a hundred times less than that of a regular CT scanner.

 Varian ProBeam Proton System

-Our center is home to one of the largest state-of-the-art proton systems in the country, comprised of a cyclotron, beamline, two fixed beam treatment rooms and three rotational gantry treatment rooms.
+Our proton center is home to one of the largest state-of-the-art proton systems in the country, comprised of a cyclotron, beamline, two fixed beam treatment rooms and three rotational gantry treatment rooms.

 The Cyclotron is a 90-ton device engineered to generate about 5 trillion protons per second and then accelerate protons outwards from the center along a spiral path at roughly 100,000 miles per second, or 0.61 times the speed of light, to create a beam that can precisely reach tumors.
 The proton beam travels from the cyclotron to the beam line, which spans the length of the building, and uses a series of electromagnets to bend and focus the beam into each treatment room.
 From there, the protons are delivered with mechanical precision to one of the two fixed beam treatment rooms or three rotational gantry rooms through a specialized nozzle.
 The 280-ton rotational gantry machine rotates 360˚ around the patient to ensure an ideal treatment angle.

-7 Main Benefits of Proton Beam Technology
+7 Main Advantages of Proton Therapy Beam Technology

 Protons can be manipulated to stop and deliver radiation directly at a tumor and no further.